Psychology Activities and Organizations

-Each semester Shippensburg University and the Department of Psychology hosts dozens of student focused events including invited speakers, career development seminars, graduate school sessions, internship fairs, movies, festivals, etc. Please see the Psychology Department's Calendar of Events for upcoming activities.
+Each semester, Shippensburg University and the Psychology Department host dozens of student-focused events including speakers, career development seminars, graduate school sessions, internship fairs, movies, festivals, and more.

 Psi Chi is the National Honor Society in Psychology founded in 1929 for the purpose of encouraging, stimulating, and maintaining scholarship in and advancing the science of psychology.
 Students are inducted into Psi Chi on the basis of academic success.

 The Psychology Book Club is a great way to engage with faculty members and other students outside of the classroom.
-The book club reads a variety of fiction and non-fiction titles relvant to psychology.
-Book club members collaborative choose the books and the club meets once each semester for a shared group discussion.
-The book club is open to all Shippensburg University students (even non-majors)!
+The book club reads a variety of fiction and non-fiction titles relevant to psychology.
+Book club members collaboratively choose the books and the club meets once each semester for a shared group discussion.
+The book club is open to all Shippensburg University students.